 You can still access your timetable in the previous view through the Online Student Timetable in a web browser, and this version will remain your primary source of detailed timetable information.
 You should use this online version to access links to any online classes and on-demand teaching content.
 Your module leader will clarify if there is any of this content for you as part of your studies.
 Please note that absence of a room code on a scheduled session will mean that the session will be conducted virtually.

 You can now also check-in five minutes before your class is due to start, to minimise any disruption for you when your classes begin.
 You will still need to make sure that you are in the classroom when checking in.

 Follow the steps in this guide to understand how to check-in at all of your in-person classes.

 Make sure you have downloaded the myLboro app and are set-up ready to use it.
 You can download the myLboro app from the Apple or Android app stores and then log in to the app with your University account.
 Make sure your device has permission for the app to access location services (we recommend setting it to “only when in use”).

-2. Checking in at a timetabled session
+2. Checking in at your in-person classes

 - Open the myLboro app

 - Find your current class.
 If this isn't displayed immediately, tap refresh and wait for it to load.